Coprosma pseudocuneata

 Coprosma pseudocuneata is a species of plant that is endemic to New Zealand.

 Description

 A small, erect shrub.
 The leaves grow opposite each other, and are small, green, with a pointed tip.
 There is a small, hairy sheath around the base of the leaves.
 The singular flowers are yellow.
 The fruits are around 6mm long, and orange-red, scarlet, or blueish and yellow.

 The form may differ based on where it is found, both by habitat and distribution.

 Distribution and habitat

 Coprosma pseudocuneata is found in alpine environments on both the North Island and South Island.
-On Mount Taranaki, it is found from 1100 to 1400m above sea level.
+On Mount Taranaki, it is found from above sea level.
 It has been noted as having thicker, broader leaves there.
 The northern limits are Mount Hikurangi and Maungapohatu.

 The type locality is from Mount Holdsworth.

 Coprosma pseudocuneata can live in a variety of habitats, from lowland bog and shrubland to subalpine environments.

 Ecology

 In the South Island, Coprosma pseudocuneata is often associated with Nothofagus solandri, creating a variation of subalpine forest.
 These forests are generally species-poor.